Necrozma Labs

 Experiments: The Core of Research

-You can include a single component (like a Multimeter) or multiple devices to simulate complex systems.
-Think of it like setting up a real lab bench — just virtually.
+An experiment in Open Research Laboratory is a virtual representation of a scientific test.
+You can include a single component (like a Multimeter) or multiple devices to conduct complex simulations.
+Think of it like setting up a real lab table — choose your tools and run your test.

 Understanding the Credit System